JustSomeRandomUsername/wechsel/README.md

 </div>

 # Wechsel
-Organise your computer by replacing user folders with symlinks to project folders.
+Organize your computer by replacing user folders with symlinks to project folders.

 Wechsel is a simple tool that helps you by creating individual Download, Desktop, ... folders for each project.
 It replaces the original folders with symlinks to the folders of the current active project.
 Now the random files you download, will be placed in the Download folder they belong to.

-Additionaly each project can have init scripts that allow you to do things like automaticly sourcing python enviroments in your python projects.
+Additionally each project can have init scripts that allow you to do things like automatically sourcing python environments in your python projects.

 ## How it works
 Projects are defined by project folders that have the .p filetype e.g. `~/home.p`.